-I made zucchini bread, of course, and after 3 regular sized loaves 5 small loaves and a dozen zucchini muffins, I still had several cups of shredded zucchini left.
+I made zucchini bread, of course, but after 3 regular sized loaves 5 small loaves and a dozen zucchini muffins, I still had several cups of shredded zucchini left.

 I am really getting into the challenge of cooking vegetarian.
-Our family is not completely vegetarian only my oldest daughter, Mia.
-She is willing to cook for herself because she realizes no one else follows the same food “rules” as she, but I try to at least to make our dinners something she can eat too.
-At least 1 thing she can eat and thankfully she does not eat all that much.
+Our family is not completely vegetarian, only my oldest daughter, Mia.
+She is willing to cook for herself because she realizes no one else follows the same food “rules” as she, but I try to at least to make something for dinner that she can eat and enjoy too.
+Well, at least 1 thing she can eat and enjoy and thankfully she does not eat all that much.

-You may be thinking, Kate must really love squishing things into patties.
-I might agree, it appears as if I do.
-I look back at my posts and see I have a lot of recipes where I have created some sort of patty- salmon patty, crab cakes and my all-time favorite croquettes.
+After reading this far, you may be thinking, Kate must really love squishing things into patties because she writes about it all the time.
+I look back at my posts and see I have a lot of recipes where I have created some sort of cake, patty or pancake type thing- salmon patty, crab cakes and my all-time favorite croquettes.

-Who would have thought they would be so amazing?
+Who would have thought potatoes and zucchini could be so amazing?

-These are the ultimate griddle cakes; Ideal for preparing on stove in a frying pan or a hot griddle set right up at the table for a family and guests.
-This is a popular way of eating in many Asian countries, think Benihana or Korean BBQ restaurant.
+These are the ultimate griddle cakes; Ideal for preparing on stove in a frying pan, or a hot griddle set right up at the table for a family and guests.
+This is a popular way of eating in many Asian countries, think Benihana or any Korean BBQ restaurant.

 There is no right or wrong ingredient for these pancakes.

 - Worcestershire sauce